Medullary breast cancer (sometimes called classic medullary breast cancer) is a rare type of breast cancer.

 If the tests carried out before your breast surgery show that your lymph nodes contain cancer cells, the surgeon will usually recommend a lymph node clearance at the same time as your operation.

 Find out more information about breast surgery, including lymph node removal and sentinel lymph node biopsy.

 Adjuvant (additional) treatment

 After surgery, you may need further treatment.
-This is called adjuvant (additional) therapy and includes chemotherapy, radiotherapy, hormone therapy and targeted therapy.
+This is called adjuvant (additional) therapy and can include:

 The aim of these treatments is to reduce the risk of breast cancer returning in the same breast or developing in the opposite breast or spreading somewhere else in the body.

 For some people chemotherapy may be recommended.
 Sometimes chemotherapy is given before surgery to try to shrink the cancer.
 This is called neo adjuvant or primary chemotherapy.

 Whether or not you’re offered chemotherapy depends on various features of the cancer, including its size, its grade and whether the lymph nodes are affected.